 D. Daniel Hollingshead

-Katherine “Katie” McDowell
+Katherine “Katie” Hughes

-Katie discovered dance at the early age of 5 and was fortunate enough to find Dance Theater West when she was 7 years old.
-There, she trained in ballet under the direction of her beloved friend and mentor, Susan Silverman.
-During her ten years with the studio and her six years with Storybook Ballet Theater, she performed lead roles in several ballets including Coppelia, Cinderella, Sleeping Beauty and Odette in Swan Lake.
+At the early age of five, Katie Hughes discovered her passion for dance.
+She enrolled at Dance Theater West (DTW) at the age of seven and trained in ballet under the direction of her beloved friend and mentor, Susan Silverman.
+With ten years at DTW and six years dancing with Storybook Ballet Theater, she performed lead roles in several ballets, including: Coppelia, Cinderella, Sleeping Beauty and portrayed Odette in Swan Lake.
 After graduating from Arcadia High School in 2007, Katie attended Arizona State University.
-She is currently performing in CDE’s school-touring shows:The ABC’s of Dance and From Ballet to Beyonce.
-This is Katie’s seventh season with Center Dance Ensemble and she could not be more excited and grateful for the opportunity.
+She was a member of CDE’s school touring group for eight years, performing over 240 shows, including The ABC’s of Dance, Poetry N’ Motion, More Poetry N’ Motion, Science is Art, and From Ballet to Beyoncé.

 (Outreach Program Director)

-LaTonya was raised in Oklahoma City, Oklahoma and started dancing at the age of two.
-She attended the prestigious Oklahoma City University majoring in Dance Performance and was a member of the American Spirit Dance Company.
-She then continued her education with the University of Central Oklahoma for Dance Education, and Cecchetti Method of ballet and holds her grade one through five teacher’s certificates.
-She has 17 years of teaching experience throughout the Midwest.
-Her teaching experience and choreography include dance studios, elementary schools, pageants and high school dance teams in all dance styles.
-She has performed with Ballet of Oklahoma, Radio City Rockettes, Silvertree Productions.
-Along with performing with CDE, LaTonya is the Outreach Program Director and dancers’ representative on CDE’s Board of Directors.
-She is excited to continue to bring the lecture/demonstration The ABC’s of Dance to schools along with the newest show From Ballet to Beyonce.
-La Tonya hopes to touch, inspire, move, and encourage not only dancers but the audiences as well.
-She believes dance is the language of the soul, which can move us to feel and experience something greater than ourselves and feels blessed to be able to share her love for dance.
-She is excited to call Center Dance Ensemble her new home.
+Raised in Oklahoma City, LaTonya Pentzer began dancing at the age of two.
+She attended Oklahoma City University where she majored in Dance Performance and was a member of the prestigious American Spirit Dance Company.
+LaTonya continued her education at the University of Central Oklahoma for Dance Education and is classically trained in the Cecchetti Method of ballet.
+As an educator, she holds grade one through five teacher’s certificates with eighteen years teaching and choreography experience in all dance styles.
+She continues to work with dance studios, elementary schools, pageants and high school dance teams throughout the Midwest.
+As a performer, LaTonya has danced with Ballet of Oklahoma, Radio City Rockettes and Silvertree Productions.
+She has performed with CDE since 2014, where she also serves as Outreach Program Director and as Dancers’ Representative on the CDE Board of Directors.
+She is excited to continue to bring the lecture/demonstration Poetry in Motion, The ABC’s of Dance along with the newest show From Ballet to Beyoncé to children in schools throughout the Valley.
+To LaTonya, dance is the language of the soul.
+She believes it moves us to feel and experience something greater than ourselves and is blessed to share her love for dance to touch, motivate and inspire dancers and audiences alike